nexusecurus/blockterms/README.md

 ## Introduction

-The **NexuSecurus BlockTerms** is a growing collection of definitions, terms, and explanations that aim to educate anyone interested in blockchain technology.
+The **NexuSecurus BlockXicon** is a growing collection of definitions, terms, and explanations that aim to educate anyone interested in blockchain technology.
 From explaining the basics of decentralized networks to defining complex terms related to proof-of-stake systems, mining pools, and validator nodes, our goal is to provide an easy-to-understand resource that keeps pace with the fast-moving world of crypto.

 ### What Makes Us Different?

 - **Comprehensive**: We cover every aspect of blockchain and cryptocurrency—from fundamental terms to the latest developments in the space.
 - **Community-Driven**: Our glossary is powered by you—the community.
-We welcome contributions from individuals, experts, and enthusiasts alike to ensure the BlockTerms stays fresh and relevant.
+We welcome contributions from individuals, experts, and enthusiasts alike to ensure the BlockXicon stays fresh and relevant.
 - **Up-to-Date**: The blockchain ecosystem evolves rapidly, and so does our glossary.
 We continuously update definitions to reflect the latest trends and breakthroughs.
-- **Open**: The NexuSecurus BlockTerms is open-source and free to access, ensuring that everyone can benefit from this valuable resource.
+- **Open**: The NexuSecurus BlockXicon is open-source and free to access, ensuring that everyone can benefit from this valuable resource.

 ## The NexuSecurus Mission